groupfivesoftware/NotificationBundle/README.md

 Symfony 3 `php bin/console server:notification`

 # 4. Client job
-Use any websocket you want or any tehnologii.
-The most import thing is url, he must have GET paramter userId, that parameter will be bind to current connection.
+Use any WebSocket you want or any technologies.
+The most important thing is the URL, it must have GET parameter `userId`.
+That parameter will be bind to current connection.
-This userId is used when you create a notification, the paramter `userId` come from function `jsonSerialize` are use to mach connection and send notification.
+This `userId` is used when you create a notification, the parameter `userId` comes from function `jsonSerialize`.
+The GET parameter `userId` should be identical with the one returned by the function jsonSerialize, so the user receives the notification.

 ```javascript
 var conn = new WebSocket('ws://yourip:8080?userId='+$scope.username);